njgibbon/sek/docs/design.md

 * Nodes - Security Groups.
 * Nodes - Private Subnets.
 * Nodes - No Public IP or DNS Name Attached.
-* Nodes - Node Role minimal permissions?
+* Nodes - Node Role minimal permissions = IRSA.
-* Nodes - Node Role read only access to ECR?
+* Nodes - Node Role read only access to ECR.
-* Nodes - VPC Endpoint for ECR?

 ## Areas Not In Scope
 * KMS Keys used for any EKS-related encryption are rotated.